zaproxy/zaproxy-website/site/content/docs/getting-further/is-my-app-testable.md

 The [AJAX Spider](/docs/desktop/addons/ajax-spider/) can struggle with popup menus, although the [Client Spider](/docs/desktop/addons/client-side-integration/spider/) can handle these in many cases.

+If your app frequently logs the user out for doing bad/unexpected things then the spiders will struggle with it, and if it automatically redirects the browser to the login page if a direct URL is used even when authenticated then crawling your app will be almost impossible.

 None of the ZAP spiders can currently handle Shadow DOMs.

 If you have integration tests for you app then you should look at [proxying](/docs/getting-further/automation/exploring-your-app/#proxying-integration-tests)